-Employees are initially assigned to the minimum step within the appropriate grade for the position.
-See table on page for details on positions and grades.
-A higher salary may be granted at the discretion of the President, or their designee, and approved by the District Board of Trustees.
+Non-bargaining unit employees serving in executive, administrative, and professional (EAP) positions will be placed on the College's salary step framework corresponding to the grade assigned to their position.
+Initial placement within the step framework will be determined based on the individual's relevant education and previous work experience.
+See tables on pages 12-14 for details on EAP positions and grades.
+A higher salary may be granted at the discretion of the President or their designee and approved by the District Board of Trustees.